DJN1/Graviton-Shades-of-Purple/readme.md

 If you have any suggestions or improvements, please open an issue.

 ## 🕹 Developing
-This theme has been tested in Graviton v2.1.1
+This theme has been tested in Graviton v2.1.1 and will likely NOT work for Graviton 2.0.x, although this has not been tested.

 Clone the repo to the desired .graviton2/plugins:
 ```shell